 - White Bean Spread (¼ recipe)

-However, the veg wrap eaten cold with grille dor raw vegetables is excellent.
-I happen to like hot food.
+- However, the veg wrap eaten cold with grilled or raw vegetables is excellent.
+I like hot food.

-As you can see, the vegetables stay securely inside the wrap, and the bean spread maintains its function of keeping it all together.
+As you can see, the vegetables stay securely inside the wrap, and the bean spread keeps everything together.

 Tips